fpereiro/tnote/index.md

  4 L  q9d r4 q9 r4 q8 r4 q8 r4 q9 r4 q9 r4 q4 r4 q4 r4
  ```

-- Fingerings can be optionally added at the top of each voice, in a line of their own, chained by dashes (`-`).
+- Fingerings can be optionally added at the top of each voice, in a line of their own.
-- For representing fingerings, we use a left-to-right standard where `1` is the left pinky, `2` is the left ring finger, `3` is the left middle finger, `4` is the left index finger, `5` is the left thumb, `6` is the right thumb, `7` is the right index finger, `8` is the right middle finger, `9` is the right ring finger and `0` is the right pinky.
-- Note: the digitations shown in the list of available music are my own and should *not* be considered authoritative.
+- For representing fingerings, we use the following symbols:
+   - `t` corresponds to the left pinky.
+   - `n` corresponds to the left ring finger.
+   - `m` corresponds to the left middle finger.
+   - `r` corresponds to the left index finger.
+   - `l` corresponds to the left thumb.
+   - `h` corresponds to the right thumb.
+   - `k` corresponds to the right index.
+   - `f` corresponds to the right middle finger.
+   - `p` corresponds to the right ring finger.
+   - `s` corresponds to the right pinky.

 ```
-       7---6-7-8-9--6--7--8-9-6-7-8----9---1
+       k   h k f p  h  k  f p h k f    p   h
  4 R1  rCd 8 A C s1 rC s1 3 5 3 5 7    8b  rC
 ```

+- These consonants are taken from the [Major System](https://en.wikipedia.org/wiki/Mnemonic_major_system).
+As a result, each of the ten fingers is associated with a distinct consonant sound (see the section below on dodecaphonic solfège).
+They are also quite distinct symbols (though with some overlap) from the ones used to denote pitch class, octave and value.

+- Note: the digitations shown in the list of available music are my own and should *not* be considered authoritative.

 ## Available music in tnote format